gdiminneapolis/how-dev-teams-get-stuff-done/README.md

 ## Methodologies to discuss

 * Waterfall -- Susan Metoxen
-* Incremental Development -- ?
+* Incremental Development -- Tamara Temple
 * Agile/Scrum -- Ashley Holtgrave
 * Kanban -- Sam Oyen
-* Lean -- ?

-Potential panelists: Amy, Sam, Susan, (who else?)

-* Amy mentioned some colleagues who might be interested
-* Tessa mentioned Jenna Pederson, but I haven't heard back from her
+## Format

+Hour 1: Panelists get 15 minutes each

+Hour 2: General Q&A discussion between audience and panelists

-## Introduction
+## Rules

-* What is this about?
-* Why does this matter?
-* Format for the panel
-* Introduce panelists and topics
+* no slides
+* let panelists finish, quesitons will be after all have finished

 ## Format for each panelist

 * Introduce self briefly
     * name
     * professional history
-* Introduce methodology:
+* Introduce methodology, what is it
 * History
     * Where did it come from?
 * What's It Useful For?